furrer-lab/abn/vignettes/paper.md

 The `abn` package overcomes this limitation through its additive model formulation, which generalizes the usual (Bayesian) multivariable regression to accommodate multiple dependent variables.
 Additionally, the `abn` package offers a comprehensive suite of features for model selection, structure learning, and parameter estimation.
 It includes exact and greedy search algorithms for structure learning and allows for integrating prior expert knowledge into the model selection process by specifying structural constraints.
-A Bayesian and an information-theoretic model scoring approach are available for model selection, allowing users to choose between a Bayesian and frequentist paradigm.
+For model selection, a Bayesian and an information-theoretic model scoring approach are available, allowing users to choose between a Bayesian and frequentist paradigm.
 To our knowledge, this feature is not available in other software.
 Furthermore, it supports mixed-effect models to control one-layer clustering, making it suitable, e.g., for handling data from different sources.